Complexities of volunteering

 Volunteering refers to donating time with an organization whose primary purpose is charitable or humanitarian in nature, without remuneration or any other type of compensation.
-F-1 and J-1 students are free to engage in volunteer work as long as it meets the above criteria.
+F-1 and J-1 students are allowed to engage in volunteer work as long as it meets this stated criteria.
 For example, it is permitted for F-1 and J-1 students to volunteer at a local homeless shelter, charitable food pantry, or American Red Cross.

 The Department of Labor in the U.S. has guidelines for those seeking an unpaid internship, please see here, the “Primary Beneficiary Test” outlined on the Department of Labor’s website can be used to determine whether or not the unpaid internship is considered employment.

 U.S. Department of Labor's definition volunteering

 The Department of Labor is concerned both with the protection of jobs for U.S citizens, and with the prevention of exploitation of workers.
 They have created laws to ensure employment that should be paid is not done for free.
 While both you and the employer may be happy with an unpaid arrangement (for example, you may be eager to work even on an unpaid basis in a company in order to gain job experience), this may be considered an unfair arrangement in cases where the work is normally performed by a paid person and both the company and the employee are benefiting from the employment.

 How to determine whether an activity is truly volunteering and does NOT require work authorization